 The time frame in which you need to lodge an application for review with the tribunal usually starts from the day on which you receive the authority’s reasons, or its refusal to give reasons.

-See also “Obtaining reasons for government decisions”.
+See “Obtaining reasons for government decisions”, for more information.

 Notifying the authority

 After the application for review has been lodged, the tribunal will ask the authority for a statement of the facts and reasons on which its decision was made.
 The authority also has to supply the tribunal with every document in its possession that is relevant to its decision (s 37 AAT Act; s 49 VCAT Act).

 AAT generally ensures that you have access to the authority’s statements and to the documents on which the tribunal proposes to rely (s 39 AAT Act).
 There are some special exceptions to this.

 AAT generally requires the parties to exchange and file statements of issues and facts and contention (including legal arguments) on which they intend to rely.
 A copy of the practice directions can be obtained from AAT’s website (www.aat.gov.au).